 In addition its large combination grocery and general merchandise stores, Meijer operates about 175 gas stations, a pair of car washes, and about a half a dozen smaller Meijer Grocery Express stores.

-One of America's largest private companies, Meijer's stores rang up an estimated $14.6 billion in fiscal 2013 (ended January), compared with $14.4 billion in sales in fiscal 2012.
+One of America's largest private companies, Meijer's stores rang up an estimated $15 billion in sales in fiscal 2014 (ended January), compared to $14.6 billion in fiscal 2013.

 Although the discount superstore format is most often referred to in conjunction with rival

 , Meijer is its pioneer.
 But that hasn't stopped the world's #1 retailer from muscling in on Meijer's markets.
 Meijer is also facing increased pressure from warehouse club stores, drugstores, and supermarket chains, like

 .
 In response, the chain has added fresh produce and meat departments to improve its grocery offering.
 Some of that produce is purchased locally through the company's "Home Grown" initiative.
 In March 2013 the company acquired a local family-owned dairy in Holland, Michigan to supply milk to its stores in Michigan.
 Meijer plans to invest more than $8 million to expand the dairy plant, which it renamed Purple Cow Creamery (formerly Bareman's Dairy).

 Meijer is also expanding its store count.
 In early 2015, it planned to open a new store in Manistee, Michigan, along with a handful of new stores in Wisconsin (Wauwatosa, Oak Creek, and Kenosha) with the hiring of 1,000 employees from the region.
 In 2013, the company opened its 200th store, and entered the Milwaukee market after spending $17 million on 17.5 acres of property to put a large store in Oak Creek, Wisconsin.
 In 2012, the company broke ground on its first grocery supercenter in Detroit.